makkcg/Omarty-Backend/omartyapis/Financial/showPayments.md

 #### `apartmentId`

-- Apartment ID in data base.
+- Apartment ID in data base if this key is empty then Block's payment records will be showen.

 #### `page`